Best Sunscreens for Melasma & Hyperpigmentation for Oily / Acne-Prone Skin

 Fur and Silk Editor Review ★★★★★

-After testing how this formula performs across a range of complexions, we found La Roche-Posay's expanded four-shade range finally closes the gap that's plagued tinted mineral SPFs for years.
-The Cell-Ox Shield antioxidant complex pairs with the iron oxides to deliver real visible light defense without that chalky finish older mineral formulas left behind.
+The expanded four-shade range finally closes the match-gap that's plagued tinted mineral SPFs for years, and the iron oxides deliver visible-light defense without that chalky cast.
 The thermal spring water keeps reactive skin calm.
-Best for the buyer with a medium-to-deep complexion who's been struggling to find a tinted SPF that actually matches.
+Best for a medium-to-deep complexion that's struggled to find a tinted SPF that matches.

 Fur and Silk Editor Review ★★★★★